Origenism

-Origenism refers to a set of beliefs attributed to the Christian theologian Origen.
-The main principles of Origenism includes allegorical interpretation of scripture, pre-existence, and subordinationism.
+Origenism refers to a set of beliefs attributed to the Christian theologian Origen of Alexandria.
+The main principles of Origenism include allegorical interpretation of scripture, pre-existence, and subordinationism.
 Origen's thought was influenced by Philo the Jew, Platonism and Clement of Alexandria.

 Principles

 Creation

 Origen taught that creation is eternal, claiming that God created from eternity.
 He argued that God created four categories of intellectual beings: angels, luminaries, humans and demons.
 He interpreted the book of Genesis allegorically and was influenced by Philo the Jew.

 Trinity

-Origen believed that the persons of the trinity are immaterial and that the Son is the Wisdom of God and subordinate to the Father, for Origen the Father has the highest rank over the other persons of the Trinity.
+Origen believed that the persons of the trinity are immaterial and that the Son is the Wisdom of God and subordinate to the Father; for Origen, the Father has the highest rank over the other persons of the Trinity.

 Exegesis

-Origen believed that the words of the scriptures have multiple meanings, Origen argued that some parts of the Bible would be unworthy of God if they would be taken only literally.
+Origen believed that the words of the scriptures have multiple meanings, arguing that some parts of the Bible would be unworthy of God if they would be taken only literally.